-Have you always wanted a dog but avoided getting one due to allergies and annoying pet odors?
+Have you always wanted a dog or cat but avoided getting one due to the bad smells they drag through the house?

 However, not all air purifiers are capable of dealing with this specific type of indoor air pollution.
-There are new filters capable of dealing with really strong odors like weed smoke and pet odors.
+There are new filters capable of dealing with really strong odors like the ones found in the kitchen, but also those created by your dog or cat.
 So let’s jump right into what I believe to be the best options for pet odors in 2019.

 Top 4 Air Purifiers for Pet Odor Table

 These air purifiers are my top pick for people with pets since they have filter options specifically designed to deal with pet smells.
 Meanwhile, they have a very attractive design, work quietly, and can clean rooms up to 1100 square feet.

 When you buy an Alen air purifier, you have an option to choose between several HEPA filter add-ons: HEPA pure, HEPA silver, HEPA OdorCell, and HEPA FreshPlus.

 While HEPA pure is the cheapest option and can deal with many problems, the HEPA OdorCell is the tailored optional filter specifically designed to remove pet odors from the home.

 HEPA power: If you install a HEPA OdorCell filter, it will take care of 99.97% of harmful particles (including pet dander) 0.3 micron in diameter.
 Once the air passes through the HEPA material and all the pollutants are cleaned out, it goes deeper through a molecular conversion powder layer (patented by Alen), which takes care of the toughest pet smells.
 In return, you get fresh odor free air for your enjoyment.

 The unit is also equipped with a washable pre-filter to capture large particles and extend the life of your HEPA OdorCell filter.